devDucks/astroarch/README.md

  - [How to make a GPS dongle working?](#using-a-gps-dongle)

 # What Raspberry version is supported?
-AstroArch runs on any raspberry capable to run aarch64 OS, this means `Raspberry Pi 3` `Raspberry Pi 4` and of course `Raspberry Pi 5`
+AstroArch runs on any raspberry capable to run aarch64 OS, this means `Raspberry Pi 4` and of course `Raspberry Pi 5`

 # Set timezone
 Do not forget to set the right timezone! to do so run `sudo timedatectl set-timezone Foo/Bar` where Foo/Bar is something like `Europe/Rome`